DanteUh/authentication-server/README.md

 To setup different routes and endpoints for your project, see 'router.js'

-You can also look at Express [documentation]: https://expressjs.com/
+You can also look at Express documentation: https://expressjs.com/

 ### Libraries and Packages